pi-tv/pi-tv.github.io/_posts/2019-06-27-armbian-hdmi-framebuffer-mode.md

 ---

-# Orange Pi HDMI framebuffer mode
+# Armbian HDMI framebuffer mode

 My Orange Pi PC 2 (Armbian 5.83) always outputs video to a HDMI TV using the **1920x1080@60** mode.
 Loader gets this resolution from the TV itself.